Krupasurani/Krupasurani/README.md

 - 👋 Hi, I’m @Krupalisurani
-- 👀 I’m interested in web development
+- 👀 I’m good in web development.
-- 🌱 I’m currently learning React js.
+- 🌱 I’m currently working in React js.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me krupalisurani11@gmail.com